 Incorporating a gut-soothing diet means cutting out grains, legumes, and dairy.
 Add to that list, food additives, alcohol, and refined sugars.
 Many people also have problems with nightshades (tomatoes/peppers) and eggs.

 In their place, add in more green leafy and cruciferous veggies.
 These are full of nutrients and contain fibre to help feed your friendly gut microbes.

-You also want to add more sources of vitamin D which can come from fish and egg yolks, and also from the sun.
+You also want to add more sources of vitamin D which can come from fish and the sun.

 Eat more probiotic foods like sauerkraut, dairy-free yogurt, and kombucha (fermented tea).
 Make sure you're getting enough essential omega-3 fats found in seafood and seaweed.